MorganLeef/Clade_score_recode/README.md

   The last set of code provides summary data for each species.
 It calculates the means for each species, by dividing the total value for each species by the number of columns.

   Prerequisites:
-    The "readxl", "tidyr","tidyverse", and "dplyr" R packages are required to successfully run this code.
+    The "readxl", "tidyr",and "tidyverse" R packages are required to successfully run this code.

 Authors:
 Morgan Leef,